gaussic/keras-en-backup/sources/callbacks.md

     to qualify as an improvement, i.e. an absolute change of less than min_delta, will count as no improvement.
-- __patience__: number of epochs with no improvement after which training will be stopped.
+- __patience__: number of epochs that produced the monitored quantity with no improvement after which training will be stopped.
+    Validation quantities may not be produced for every epoch, if the validation frequency
+    (`model.fit(validation_freq=5)`) is greater than one.
 - __verbose__: verbosity mode.
 - __mode__: one of {auto, min, max}.
 In `min` mode, training will stop when the quantity